buddhanussati/meditator-journal/README.md

 * **Visual Charts:**
 * **Session Graph:** Review mindfulness levels *within a specific session* (line chart).
 * **Weekly/Monthly Statistics:** Compare performance over real-time intervals.
-* **💎 Pro Chart:** The "Advanced" tab displays the distribution of focus quality (High/Low) over weeks.
+* **💎 Pro Chart:** The "Advanced" tab displays the distribution of focus level (High/Low) over weeks.

 ### 4. Meditation Analytics

 The **"Analytics"** tab helps you reflect on the quality of your mind during meditation sessions with higher precision.

 * **Goal-specific analysis:** You can view data for specific goals (e.g., "Sitting Meditation" or "Walking Meditation") to compare the progress of different practices.
-* **Mindfulness Threshold:**
+* **Distraction Threshold:**
 This is the most important concept for calculating your "Meditation Quality."
-> *"Mindfulness Threshold" is the maximum allowed gap between two mindfulness logs; if this time is exceeded, the system considers you were distracted.*
+> *"Distraction Threshold" is the maximum allowed gap between two mindfulness logs; if this time is exceeded, the system considers you were distracted.*

 * **How it works:** For example, if you set the threshold to **12 seconds**: